-I am a political economist in the School of Politics and Global Studies at Arizona State University.
+I am a political economist in the School of Politics and Global Studies at Arizona State University and a Visiting Fellow in the Program on Pluralism and Civil Exchange at the Mercatus Center at George Mason University.
 Originally from New Zealand, I studied Political Science, Economics, International Relations and German literature at Wellington, Tübingen, Berlin and Minnesota.

 I am the author or co-author of articles in academic journals such as Perspectives on Politics, Comparative Political Studies, International Studies Quarterly and Comparative Politics.
 My book, Food and Power: Regime Type, Agricultural Policy and Political Stability was published by Cambridge University Press in 2019.